 What kinds of things are the students building?

-In the very first semester, students write their own Matrix, DataFrame, and Graph classes in Python from scratch, and begin writing their own machine learning library.
+In the very first semester, students write their own Matrix and Graph classes in Python from scratch, and begin writing their own machine learning library.
 It only gets better from there!
-Among other things, students also implement their own games (ranging from simple games like snake to a large-scale game, Space Empires) and develop intelligent game-playing agents.
+While working up to advanced machine learning algorithms like random forests and neural nets, students also implement their own games (ranging from simple games like snake to a large-scale game, Space Empires) and develop intelligent game-playing agents.
 Additionally, they write academic blog posts and are exposed to the basics of SQL, C++, and Haskell.

 Where does the name "Eurisko" come from?